 Configuring RDP Connection Settings in RDCMan

 Go to RDP connection properties in the “Connection Settings” tab.
 By default, the standard port 3389 is used for RDP connection.
-You can change the port, if your RDP server listens on non-standard port.
+You can change the port number if your RDP server listens on a non-standard port.
 Uncheck the option “Inherit from parent” and change the RDP port number.

-If you check the “Connect to console” option, you will be connect to your server’s console.
-The console mode simulates direct connection to the local monitor of your server and is used to connect to the RDS server without using client CAL license or if the licensing server is not available or the RDSH licensing mode is not configured.
+If you check the “Connect to console” option, you will be connected to your server’s console.
+The console mode simulates a direct connection to the local monitor of your server and is used to connect to the RDS server without using client CAL license, or if the licensing server is not available, or the RDSH licensing mode is not configured.

-Configure the screen resolution to be used in the RDP session in the “Remote Desktop Settings” tab (I recommend to set it to “Full screen”) and local resources in the corresponding tab to be redirected to the RDP session (for example, you can redirect to your RDP session clipboard, local printers, use a local drives sharing, etc.).
+Configure the screen resolution to be used in the RDP session in the “Remote Desktop Settings” tab (I recommend to set it to “Full screen”) and local resources in the corresponding tab to be redirected to the RDP session (for example, you can redirect your clipboard to the RDP session, local printers, use a local drives sharing, etc.).

 - Display Name – server name displayed in the RDCMan console.

-When you double-click a server, you will access a server using RDP with a saved password.
+When you double-click a server, you will access a server using RDP with the saved credentials.

-You can use the “Connect Group” option, thus, RDP consoles will be opened for all servers in a group.
+You can use the “Connect Group” option.
+Thus, RDP consoles will be opened for all hosts in a group.

 You can do standard things with your server, they are intuitive.